KRI Ki Hajar Dewantara: Construction and career

 The ship was ordered on 14 March 1978 to Split Shipyard, SFR Yugoslavia.
 Her keel was laid down on 11 May 1979 and she was launched on 11 October 1980.
 She was initially named as KRI Hadjar Dewantoro.
 (Note: Old spelling of "Hajar Dewantara") She arrived in Indonesia in the autumn of 1981 and was commissioned on 31 October 1981.

 In 1992, KRI Ki Hajar Dewantara, along with KRI Yos Sudarso and KRI Teluk Banten intercepted Portuguese ship Lusitania Expresso in East Timor.
 Col. Widodo, deputy assistant of the Indonesian Navy's Eastern Fleet, told Radio Republik Indonesia from aboard the Indonesian warship KRI Yos Sudarso that the ferry entered Indonesian waters at 5:28 in the morning of 11 March 1992.
 At 6:07, Lusitania Expresso had traveled 2 to 3 nmi into Indonesian territory and Captain Luis Dos Santos (Lusitania Expressos captain) was ordered to leave immediately.
 Col. Widodo said the Portuguese ship's captain obeyed the order and turned his ship around and headed back to sea.

 The ship was out of service since mid 2017.
 Before being decommissioned, her 57 mm gun was dismounted to be reused for naval gunnery training at naval weapons range in Paiton, Probolinggo Regency, East Java.
 On 16 August 2019, Ki Hajar Dewantara along with KRI Slamet Riyadi, KRI Teluk Penyu, and three other Navy ships were decommissioned in a ceremony at 2nd Fleet Command HQ in Surabaya.
-Surabaya municipal government planned to utilize her as maritime museum with restaurant and coffeehouse.
-She is planned to be placed at Kenjeran Beach.
+In 2019, Surabaya municipal government planned to utilize her as maritime museum with restaurant and coffeehouse.
+She was planned to be placed at Kenjeran Beach.
+In 2022, Bali Tourism Board proposed the ship to be sunk as artificial reef off Buleleng Regency, Bali for tourism purpose.

+The Indonesian government announced on 18 August 2026 that the retired vessel will be put up for sale.